R055A/readme-repo-pins/README.md

   * name the new repository `Repository name*` identical to the `owner*` name.
   * select the green `Create Repository` button.

+> The [template repo](https://github.com/profile-icons/readme-repo-pins) (and generated copies) execute the source code in this repo.

-This creates a GitHub profile with frequently updated repo pins using CI automation and a placeholder:
+The source code creates a profile with frequently updated repo pins using CI automation and a placeholder:

 ```
 <!-- START: REPO-PINS -->
 <!-- END: REPO-PINS -->
 ```

+If you want an auto-updated GitHub profile, ensure the placeholder is in a `README.md` file.
+If you want a GitHub Pages profile, ensure the placeholder is in an `index.md` file.
+The files should be located in:
+  * `/` root directory for GitHub user profile and GitHub Pages profile
+  * `/profile` directory for a GitHub organisation profile.

 There is no further setup requirement aside for optional configurations.

-> The [template repo](https://github.com/profile-icons/readme-repo-pins) (and generated copies) execute the source code in this repo at runtime.

 ## Configurations (optional)